Day of the Fight

 Walter and Vincent were given as living with their aunt Eva.
-I checked with the census documents and Eva lived at 136 W. 12th street.
+I checked census documents and found Eva lived at 136 W. 12th street.
 The view above is opposite and a little down from where 136 W. 12th would have been.
-The 136 W. 12th where they lived no longer exists, but the New York Public Library had an image of 130 W. 12th Street.
+The 136 W. 12th where they lived no longer exists, but the New York Public Library had an image of 130 W. 12th Street, which I've placed below.
 136 would have been somewhere to the left of it (our right as we view the image).
 Perhaps shot 10 was made from the building just left of 130.
 It has the requisite narrow bars of the fire escape in front.
 Perhaps from the 2nd floor.

 Pre-WWII construction on 130 W. 12th Street

-The question is, why did Kubrick, in shot 4, not show us Walter and Vincent's building, then show in shot 5 their windows?
-Instead he shows us housing on W. 12th street, panning down to the area between 12th and 13th street, then goes to shot 5 and 3 arched windows that belong to an unknown building but which give us the impression we were thus stepping into the Cartier apartments?
-When instead the Cartier apartment was on the opposite side of W. 13th street?
+The question is, why did Kubrick, in shot 4, not show us Walter and Vincent's building, then show in shot 5 what are presumably their windows but may not be?
+For we have the seeming narrowing down from the broad to the particular, as if we should be zeroing in on a particular place, the apartment building and the apartment in which the Cartiers live.
+In the long shot, what Kubrick is showing us is housing on W. 12th street, panning down to the area between 12th and 13th street, then he goes in shot 5 to 3 arched windows.
+The Cartier apartment was instead on the opposite side of W. 13th street.

 Shot 4 of Kubrick's production of "Day of the Fight"